KristopherPeck/BakiBot/README.md

 - eightball or 8ball: Ask the magic 8 Ball a question.
 - findthem: Baki will call someone in the server mean names.
 - Gamelist: Posts the current game list.
 This can be modified in games.py.
 Currently set to be configured per server.
 - Help: Posts the content of the help command in the current channel.
+You can also use the following prefixes to get specific lists: audio, gen, mtg, pokemon
 - Randombaki: Posts a random quote from the Manga/Anime series [Baki the Grappler](https://en.wikipedia.org/wiki/Baki_the_Grappler).
 These are located in random.py.
 - Randomgame: Pick a random game from the full game list.
 This can be modified in games.py.
 Currently set to be configured per server.
+- Source: Links BakiBots source code
 - Weather: Pulls the current weather for a specified city using OpenWeatherMap.org
 - whoisit: Baki will choose from a list you provide and call someone mean names.